DaniSalam4eto/Automatic-ATIS-generator-Discord-Bot/README.md

     pip install discord.py
     ```

-3. Set your bot token and allowed role ID in the code:
+3. Set your bot token and allowed role ID in `main.py`:
     ```python
     bot.run('YOUR_BOT_TOKEN')
     ALLOWED_ROLE_ID = 123456789  # Replace with your actual role ID